manyducksco/borf/packages/woofe/README.md

 - Component (anything you write that plugs into woofe)
   - View
   - Store
-- Attributes (any values you pass to a Component)
+- Inputs (any values you pass to a Component, equivalent to HTML attributes)
 - Markup (any HTML element or component returned from a View)
 - Readable / Writable (dynamic data containers with different levels of access)